Alfredo-Sanchez/learn-english/files/presentation/index.md

 Introducing yourself to a class is one of the first challenges you’ll have to overcome as a new teacher.

-First impressions are important.
-The moment you start talking, your students will start forming an opinion of you.

-So what should you take into account?
-Here’s my list of tips:
+Here’s a list of tips:

 - Keep it light, fun, and professional.